André Ventura: Career

 He taught at the Autonomous University of Lisbon, from 2013 to 2019, and at NOVA, from 2016 to 2018.
 He worked at Caiado Guerreiro, a prominent Portuguese law firm, from 2018 to 2019, and was a consultant at Finpartner, a tax advising firm, for 9 months until 2020.
 He also had a column in the newspaper Correio da Manhã, the most widely read daily newspaper in the country, and, from 2014 to 2020, was a football commentator representing S.L.
 Benfica's point of view on the TV channel CMTV.
 He is also a jurist-consultant of the Tax Authority (AT) where he was employed from 2011 to 2014.
 As a Portuguese civil servant, he was granted leave from AT without pay since 2014 to teach and ultimately offer tax consultancy and advisory services in the private sector, and had also previously enjoyed the right to be absent from his workplace in the public sector due to his student-worker status as an international doctoral student until 2013.

 In an interview in July 2017, in response to Ventura's statements about Portuguese Romani people, José Pinto Coelho (leader of far-right and previously named National Renewal Party) wrote that "unfortunately, it seems, some of 'my people' are still in the parties of the system".
 In another, Ventura said that he "vehemently repudiates the support of the far-right".
-In the course of the same campaign, Ventura made several controversial statements about the romani community in the municipality of Loures, having become the target of a criminal complaint presented by the opposing candidate from the Left Bloc, headed by Fabian Figueiredo.
-He is accused by Pinto Coelho of stealing the speech from the National Renewal Party.
+In the course of the same campaign, Ventura made several controversial statements about the Romani community in the municipality of Loures, having become the target of a criminal complaint presented by the opposing candidate from the Left Bloc, Fabian Figueiredo.
+He was accused by Pinto Coelho of stealing the speech from the National Renewal Party.
 In October 2017, Ventura stated that he was ready to dispute the leadership of the PSD, in case nobody else advanced against Rui Rio.

 On 9 April 2019, he founded the political party Chega, and three days later he joined the Basta! coalition for the 2019 European Parliamentary Elections.
 Failing to elect any MEP, the coalition was dissolved on 30 July 2019.
 He ran in the 2019 Portuguese legislative elections as the main candidate of Chega's electoral list for the Lisbon constituency; he was the party's first and single member to be elected to Parliament.
 He claims to have positions that are "economically liberal, culturally nationalist and conservative in matters of customs".